 Do They Release Carbon?

 The difference in carbon emissions on lab-grown and mined diamonds is staggering.
 According to Frost & Sullivan, while a traditionally mined diamond produces more than 125 pounds of carbon for every single carat, man-made diamonds emit just 6 pounds of carbon – a mere 4.8% of what mined diamonds produce.

 Mined diamonds also produce more than 30 pounds of Sulphur oxide, while lab-grown diamonds produce none.
 “In terms of overall gaseous emissions, the growth process involves little or no emissions of significance,” Frost & Sullivan’s study reported.

 In total, air emissions on a single carat of mined diamond are 1.5 billion times higher than those of a lab-grown one.

 How Much Land Is Disrupted & Waste Created?

 For every carat of diamond that is mined via traditional methods, Frost & Sullivan reports that nearly 100 square feet of land is disturbed and more than 5,798 pounds of mineral waste is created.
 The mining also offsets delicate biodiversity balances and renders the land unusable – even once mining activities have ceased.

 By comparison, lab-grown diamonds disrupt just 0.07 square feet of land per carat and only 1 pound of mineral waste.
 According to Frost & Sullivan’s study, diamond-growing facilities “are often located in areas that have a negligible impact on the environment and have almost no impact on biodiversity in the area of operation.”

 So, we’ll let you decide.
-Which of the two is more eco-friendly?
+Which of the two is the more eco-friendly diamond?